The 3F systemThe revolutionary professional scanning system by Hasselblad

-A brief presentation of some of the most interesting archives we have scanned and optimized.
+A brief presentation of some of the most impressive archives we have scanned and optimized.

 FMR – Franco Maria Ricci Editore

 The complete historical archive of the renowned editor.
-We scanned the entire archive, about 80.000 originals, in 3F format in collaboration with Bontex, a Milan based company specialized in digitalizing large archives, (Among others digitalized were the archives of Vogue-Condè Nast Italia, Ferrari, Editoriale Domus.)
+We scanned the entire archive, about 80.000 originals, in the 3F format in collaboration with Bontex, a Milan-based company specialized in digitalizing large archives, (Among others digitalized were the archives of Vogue-Condè Nast Italia, Ferrari, Editoriale Domus.)

-Optimizing the 3F files allows for obtaining tiff files of extraordinary quality , within a completely reversible process that can be adapted to all needs.
+Optimizing the 3F files allows for obtaining tiff files of extraordinary quality, within an entirely reversible process that can be adapted to all needs.

-Reproduction of the Bugatti historical archive, which comprehends factory drawings, original photographs, original negatives, posters, brochures and memorabilia.
-Some from 3F scanning of 4×5 inches slides from the 1990s, some from direct scanning of original photographs, some from original in multishot with digital camera.
+Reproduction of the Bugatti historical archive, which comprehends factory drawings, original photographs, original negatives, posters, brochures, and memorabilia.
+Some from 3F scanning of 4×5 inches slides from the 1990s, some from the direct scanning of original photographs, some from original in multishot with a digital camera.

 3F scanning of the entire historical archive comprised of original prints, drafts and technical drawings, advertisements, archive pictures and memorabilia.